Danny Valencia

 In high school, Valencia was all-county three times and all-state twice.
 At the University of North Carolina at Greensboro, he was Southern Conference Freshman of the Year, second-team all-conference, and on his all-regional team.
 He was drafted while he was a junior at the University of Miami by the Twins in the 19th round of the 2006 Major League Baseball Draft, the 576th player overall.
 In the minors, Valencia was an All-Star in the Appalachian League (2006), the Midwest League (2007), and the Florida State League (2008).
 He entered the 2010 season ranked as the sixth-best prospect of the Twins by Baseball America.

 Valencia made his major league debut with the Twins in June 2010.
 He was named the third baseman on Baseball Americas 2010 All-Rookie Team, and on the 2010 Topps Major League Rookie All-Star Team.
 In 2011, he led the Twins in RBIs, and led all major league third basemen in assists.
 In 2013, he batted .371 vs. left-handed pitching, leading the American League, and ranked third in slugging percentage at .639 (minimum 100 plate appearances).
 In January 2017 Valencia was confirmed to be on the roster for Israel at the 2017 World Baseball Classic; however, when the final roster was released, he was not included.
 Over the course of his career through 2018, he batted .312/.370/.494 against left-handed pitchers.
 Through the 2018 season, his 96 home runs placed him 10th on the career all-time list of Jewish major leaguers (directly behind Mike Epstein, and ahead of Joc Pederson), as did his 397 RBIs (tied with Harry Danning, and behind Brad Ausmus).

 In September 2019, Valencia obtained Israeli citizenship and joined Team Israel.
 He played for Team Israel at the 2019 European Baseball Championship.
 He also played for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics.
 He played first base for Team Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021, and tied for the lead at the Olympics with three home runs.
-He will play for Team Israel in the 2023 World Baseball Classic in Miami, in March 2023.
+He played for Team Israel in the 2023 World Baseball Classic.